manizzle/soundcloudpwn/README.md

 ####Bugs
 - multiple shame threads walk all over eachothers log file output
 ####To do:
-- add ID3 tags based on api data
+- check ID3 tags functionality
+- handle a json config file

 soundcloudpwn.py was an old iteration of this script